averbraeck/opentrafficsim/docs/01-technical/installation-developers.md

 <center>![](../images/01-technical/install-developer-017.png)</center>

-In the Git perspectivem you can for instance see the project's (or a folder's or a file's) history:
+In the Git perspective, you can for instance see the project's (or a folder's or a file's) history:

 ![](../images/01-technical/install-developer-018.png)